Dodge Dakota Insurance Rates

 Liability $500

-These estimates include $500 deductible amounts, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all U.S. states and for all Dakota models.
+Full coverage includes $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all states and for all Dakota models.

-For the normal driver, insurance rates for a Dodge Dakota range from as low as $560 for liability-only coverage to the much higher price of $2,064 for high-risk insurance.
+For a driver around age 40, Dodge Dakota insurance prices go from the low end price of $560 for minimum levels of liability insurance to the much higher price of $2,064 for a driver that may need high-risk insurance.

 Liability Only $560